 Until one has loved an animal, a part of one’s soul remains unawaken

-learn more about alpacas by joining one of our educational guided tour
+learn more about alpacas by joining our educational self-guided tour

-Our educational tours are a great way to discover this beautiful animal and get up close with the ones we raise.
+The educational self-guided tour is a great way to discover the farm and the beautiful animals we raise.
 It will only take one visit to be completely charmed by our alpacas and the pristine setting in which we raise them.

-The guided tour will take you through our farm's facilities and allow you to discover the history of the farm, alpaca husbandry practices and more about the day-to-day life raising them.
+The self-guided tour will take you around our farm facilities and allow you to discover the history of the farm, alpaca behavior and traits and more about the day-to-day life raising them.

-- No reservation is necessary for the guided tour unless you are a group of 10 person or more.
+- No reservation is necessary unless you are a group of 10 person or more.